Cómo reservar en el Pokémon Café (Osaka y Tokio): la guía completa de 2026

 One last note

 The Pokemon Cafe is fun, the photo opportunities are very real, and the latte art is genuinely cute.
-It is also a small restaurant inside a busy department store that lives or dies by a flaky daily booking system, in both Osaka and Tokyo.
+It is also a small restaurant inside a busy department store that lives or dies by a flaky booking system, in both Osaka and Tokyo.
 Get the booking handled, then enjoy the rest of your Japan trip without worrying about it.